geopython/pygeoapi/docker/examples/sensorthings/README.md

-# Setting up a Pygeoapi Server with SensorThings (STA) Using Docker Compose
+# Setting up a pygeoapi server with SensorThings (STA) using Docker Compose

 This folder contains a Docker Compose configuration necessary to setup an example `pygeoapi` server using a STA endpoint.